hosnabasiri/scRNAseq-cross-disorder-neuronal-integration/README.md

 ## 🔹 Strategy 1: Cell-level Integration

-### Dataset Integration
+### Integrated human cortical neuronal dataset.

 ![Integration](figures/Dataset-Integration.jpg)

-Integration of five snRNA-seq datasets across neurological and psychiatric disorders using ACTIONet.
+Human cortical single-cell and single-nucleus RNA-seq datasets from five independent studies were integrated, including datasets from neurodegenerative and neuropsychiatric disorders.
+The ACTIONet representation shows the combined neuronal landscape used for downstream analysis.

 ---